 National Intestinal Failure Service

-What is the National Intestinal Failure Service (NIFS)?
+What is the National Intestinal Failure and Rehabilitation Service (NIFRS)?

-The New Zealand National Intestinal Failure Service (NIFS) is designed to improve outcomes for patients of all ages with intestinal failure (IF).
-The NIFS is a national service provided by Auckland District Health Board on behalf of the National Health Board of the Ministry of Health.
+The New Zealand National Intestinal Failure and Rehabilitation Service (NIFRS) is designed to improve outcomes for patients of all ages with intestinal failure (IF).
+The NIFRS is a national service provided by Auckland District Health Board on behalf of the Ministry of Health.
 The NIFRS provides support to clinicians and allied health staff managing patients with IF.

 - Ensure equitable access to IF services for patients and their families